Open-Core-Initiative/sturdynet-openwrt-sdk/README.md

 ---

-## Link Dockerhub account with the repository
+## Link the Dockerhub account with the repository

 1. Open [Dockerhub](https://hub.docker.com/), go to `Account Settings` -> `Security` -> `New Access Token`.
 2. Go to Github Repository setting -> `Actions secrets and variables`.
 Add the following two secrets: